epochjs/epoch/README.md

 #### area

-The static area chart is used to plot multiple data series atop one another.
+The basic area chart is used to plot multiple data series atop one another.
 The chart expects data as an array of layers each with their own indepenent series of values.
 To begin, let's take a look at some example data:

 ```javascript